alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/Handshake.png)

 Fleek's protocol ranks grow again!
 Make room for **Handshake**, the peer-to-peer root naming sytem blockchain.
-You can add **custom HNS domains for both IPFS & Internet Computer hosted sites and apps**, seamlessly, and as easy as it is to set up DNS or ENS.
+Add **custom HNS domains for both IPFS & Internet Computer hosted sites and apps**, seamlessly, and as quick as it is to set up DNS or ENS.

-Handshake has had amazing growth, and its thriving development and community blows us away each week with [dope news like the release of dLinks](https://www.namebase.io/blog/dlinks-launch/) by Namebase, or HNS support in the [Puma mobile browser](https://www.pumabrowser.com/)!
-We're pumped about welcoming the ecosystem into Fleek, and add another blockchain alternative to DNS, together with ENS (Ethereum Name Service), as they forge the road towards making unstoppable and user-owned naming a reality on the Open Web.
+Handshake and its thriving ecosystem & community blows us away each week with dope news like the [release of dLinks by Namebase](https://www.namebase.io/blog/dlinks-launch/), or HNS support in the [Puma mobile browser](https://www.pumabrowser.com/)!
+We're pumped about welcoming this ecosystem into Fleek, and add another blockchain alternative to DNS, together with ENS (Ethereum Name Service), as they forge the road towards making unstoppable and user-owned naming a reality on the Open Web.

 Plus, let's be honest.
 Owning top level domains is just cool and we can't wait to see what awesome domain+TLDs combos you bring on to Fleek.